rlmckenney/authentication-tutorial/typescript/jwt/tutorial/step-4.md

 ```

 OK.
 That's it for the LoginCredential resource.
 You should now have a working API for managing LoginCredentials.
 You can test it with `curl` or `Postman` to ensure that everything is working as expected.
 And don't forget to commit your changes to your git repository.

+> [!TIP]
+> If your project is not working as expected and you need some help finding the problem, you can always refer to the `typescript-jwt-step-4` branch of this repo to see a working example.